data-integrations/wrangler/docs/performance.md

 ## Light Data Transformation DMD

-Following are the high level transformations being performed on the data
+These are the high-level transformations being performed on the data:

-* Parsing of CSV,
+* Parsing of CSV
-* Drop columns,
+* Drop columns
-* Setting defaults on column,
+* Setting defaults on column
-* Changing case,
+* Changing case
-* Masking data and
+* Masking data
-* Filtering rows based on expression
+* Filtering rows based on an expression

 ## Directives